by Carolyn Thomas ♥ @HeartSisters

 “Patients say they will confide to others in these extended networks in ways that are sometimes hard to confide to their closest family members and friends.
 This is not new behavior, of course, as any member of Weight Watchers or a new mothers’ playgroup can attest.”

 Please don’t misunderstand: our physicians are indeed our first-line resources for medical issues.
-I wouldn’t ask my girlfriends about the distressing symptoms of the coronary microvascular disease that I live with, any more than I would ask my doctors for advice on nutrition or parenting.
+I wouldn’t ask my girlfriends about managing the distressing symptoms of the coronary microvascular disease that I live with daily, any more than I would ask my doctors for advice on nutrition or parenting.

 Each resource is uniquely useful, depending on the specific area of expertise.
 If I can learn from other people who have years, often decades, of lived experience dealing with practical issues that are common to my particular needs, I want to find those experts.
 See also: my 3-part series about online patient support communities.

 It’s also why the persistent “Don’t Google It!” advice from some physicians is so tiresome.
-Patients are already online seeking practical information and support – we aren’t going anywhere.
+Surely these docs know that patients are already online seeking practical information and support – we aren’t going anywhere.
 As I tweeted recently: